wiseral/test/README.md

 # test
-why you chaned this code. you can write distributions on this sheet.
+why you chaned this code. you can write discriptions on this sheet.